daviracvant/training.python_web/assignments/session03/README.txt

         - Codecs

 Source Code:
     When everything is ready.
-You can simply run python.py.
+You can simply run python yt.py.
 If would take a couple of seconds to complete because I have over 20 different regions listed.

 Output Example: